TreeOfSelf/PandaAntiLag/README.md

-  "regionSize": 6,  //The square dimensions of how many chunks to consider a "lag region" "regionBuffer": 1, //How far lag regions bleed into each other for checking entity counts "minimumRegionMobs": 75, //Minimum amount of mobs in a region before it can be affected by mob tick staggering "projectileMax": 150, //Max amount of single type of projectile entity (like arrows) allowed in lag region "mobStaggerLenience": 200, //Higher values = mob count affects mob staggering less "tickTimeLenience": 10, //Higher values = MSPT affects mob staggering less "updateInterval": 10000, //How often to allow chunks to count entities (ms) "enderPearlUpdateInterval": 10000, //How often to check for a players max enderpearls (ms) "maxEnderPearlsPerPlayer": 20 //Max amount of ender pearls a player can have loaded
+  "regionSize": 6,  //The square dimensions of how many chunks to consider a "lag region" "regionBuffer": 1, //How far lag regions bleed into each other for checking entity counts "minimumRegionMobs": 75, //Minimum amount of mobs in a region before it can be affected by mob tick staggering "minimumRegionVehicle": 75, //Minimum amount of vehicles in a region before it can be affected by vehicle tick staggering "projectileMax": 150, //Max amount of single type of projectile entity (like arrows) allowed in lag region "mobStaggerLenience": 200, //Higher values = mob count affects mob staggering less "vehicleStaggerLenience": 200, //Higher values = vehicle count affects vehicle staggering less "tickTimeLenience": 10, //Higher values = MSPT affects mob and vehicle staggering less "updateInterval": 10000, //How often to allow chunks to count entities (ms) "enderPearlUpdateInterval": 10000, //How often to check for a players max enderpearls (ms) "maxEnderPearlsPerPlayer": 20 //Max amount of ender pearls a player can have loaded